twisted/twisted/docs/web/howto/using-twistedweb.rst

-Sometimes it is convenient to modify the content of the :api:`twisted.web.server.Request <Request>` object before passing it on.
-Because this is most often used to rewrite either the URL, the similarity to Apache's ``mod_rewrite`` has inspired the :api:`twisted.web.rewrite <twisted.web.rewrite>` module.
-Using this module is done via wrapping a resource with a :api:`twisted.web.rewrite.RewriterResource <twisted.web.rewrite.RewriterResource>` which then has rewrite rules.
+Sometimes it is convenient to modify the content of the :py:class:`Request <twisted.web.server.Request>` object before passing it on.
+Because this is most often used to rewrite either the URL, the similarity to Apache's ``mod_rewrite`` has inspired the :py:mod:`twisted.web.rewrite` module.
+Using this module is done via wrapping a resource with a :py:class:`twisted.web.rewrite.RewriterResource` which then has rewrite rules.
 Rewrite rules are functions which accept a request object, and possible modify it.
-After all rewrite rules run, the child resolution chain continues as if the wrapped resource, rather than the :api:`twisted.web.rewrite.RewriterResource <RewriterResource>` , was the child.
+After all rewrite rules run, the child resolution chain continues as if the wrapped resource, rather than the :py:class:`RewriterResource <twisted.web.rewrite.RewriterResource>` , was the child.